redox-os/drivers/README.md

 ### Write a Driver

-Datasheets are preferable, when they are freely available.
+Datasheets are preferable (much more easy depending on device complexity), when they are freely available.
 Be aware that datasheets are often provided under a [Non-Disclosure Agreement](https://en.wikipedia.org/wiki/Non-disclosure_agreement) from hardware vendors, which can affect the ability to create an MIT-licensed driver.

 If you don't have datasheets, we recommend you to do reverse-engineering of available C code on BSD drivers.

+### Libraries

-You can use the [example](https://gitlab.redox-os.org/redox-os/exampled) driver or read the code of other drivers with the same type of your device.
+You should use the [redox-scheme](https://crates.io/crates/redox-scheme) and [redox_event](https://crates.io/crates/redox_event) crates to create your drivers, you can also read the [example driver](https://gitlab.redox-os.org/redox-os/exampled) or read the code of other drivers with the same type of your device.

 Before testing your changes, be aware of [this](https://doc.redox-os.org/book/coding-and-building.html#a-note-about-drivers).

-### Driver References
+### References

 If you want to reverse enginner the existing drivers, you can access the BSD code using these links: